List of Marvel Comics characters: B: Eli Bard

-Eliphas, having at some point in time changed his name to "Eli Bard," finally located Selene in Nova Roma, where she was worshiped as a god.
+Eliphas, having at some point in time changed his name to Eli Bard, finally located Selene in Nova Roma, where she was worshiped as a god.
 Still in love with her despite her curse, Bard realized that he must make an offering to her before approaching her.
 Bard later joined the Purifiers, an anti-mutant terrorist group.
 During this time, he worked diligently to further the Purifiers' goals.
 Secretly, he had hoped to sacrifice thousands of Purifiers' souls using the same ritual from Rome to gain Selene's attention.
 He assisted in the resurrection of Bastion but the android was suspicious of him, as he had no record on him.
 After seeing Bastion reprogram an offspring of Magus, he changed his plan and instead re-animated the corpses in the burial grounds of the Apache tribe that he had decimated decades earlier using the Technarch transmode virus he had absorbed from an offspring of Magus.
 Among the bodies reanimated were those of the mutants Caliban and Thunderbird (John Proudstar).
 He presented Caliban to Selene and stated that he intended to use Caliban's mutant-tracking abilities to track down deceased mutants and reanimate them to form an army for Selene, an offer which she accepted.

-He uses the virus to resurrect a variety of mutants, including Cypher, Banshee, the Hellions, Risque, Pyro, and Destiny.

 When Bard returned to Proudstar's grave to resurrect him and Caliban, the spirits of Proudstar's tribe rise to protect those buried there.
 Bard attacked them with Selene's mystical knife, transforming them into a Demon Bear.
 After fleeing the battle, Bard leaves the blade behind, unaware it was pivotal in Selene's plans.
 He is then dispatched to Utopia to retrieve it, taking Warpath hostage in the process.
 When he returns to Selene with the blade and the hostage, Selene kills him by stabbing him in the heart.